 The Torin raises to a height of between 49.6 and 68.7 inches, for both in and above ground transmission removals.
 The delivery is in a box package, which contains the individual parts and assembly instructions.

 The pumping is a bit slow for efficiency though; the manufacturers could have improved on this.
 The pumping lever is pretty low on the jack’s column, making the handling a bit awkward when the jack is all the way out.
 The chain has been known to let loose, making it necessary for users to innovate with ratchet straps in some instances.

 Goplus New 1100 LB 2 Stage Hydraulic Transmission Jack – Best heavy duty jack for cars and light trucks

-GoPlus is an 1100 lb capacity transmission jack, also capable of handling removal from automatic and manual transmission vehicles.
+GoPlus is an 1100 lb capacity transmission jack for lift , also capable of handling removal from automatic and manual transmission vehicles.
 It uses a hydraulic system to lower transmissions, with a foot controlled release valve, which has a control spring attached.
 The spring causes the lowering to halt when the foot is taken off the pedal.
 It comes with a 31-inch safety chain.